 Decide what ‘clean’ means to you

-It is also possible that you are one of those people who think deep cleaning is the only way to stay spick and span.
+Also, it is possible that you are one of those people who think deep cleaning is the only way to stay spick and span.
 But as a matter of fact, we are approaching an age where technology has made everything easy.
 Instead, even a giant task seems easy when technology comes into play.
 So, it will be fair to say that cleaning is no more an enormous task.

 Having said that, ask yourself one question first.
 What is the meaning of clean to you?
 If you contemplate this question honestly, you will have several answers in your mind.
 This is the first step that will help you decide how can you keep your house clean.
 Plus washing clothes is an integral part of it.
 So, let’s look at some of the laundry hacks.